boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/period-over-period.md

 ![default date range for period over period](/static/assets/cloud/visualizing-data/visualization-widgets/images/pop/pop-defaultdaterange-denote.png)

 By default, the PoP widget renders with some default filter value and which can not be discarded.
 We allow only to reset the filters to default if we made changes.
-The default date range is calculated based on the days' pan between min and max dates of the bounded field.
+The default date range is calculated based on the days pan between min and max dates of the bounded field.

-You can select the Relative/Custom date ranges using the `Relative Combobox` or `Calendars.` We can select any date ranges irrespective of the bounded field.
+You can select the Relative/Custom date ranges using the `Relative Combobox` or `Calendars`.
+We can select any date ranges irrespective of the bounded field.
 That field is used to calculate the default date ranges and filtering purposes.

 ![popup dialog for period over period](/static/assets/cloud/visualizing-data/visualization-widgets/images/pop/pop-popup.png)